 The Center for Intercultural Dialogue serves as a clearinghouse in multiple ways; one is to provide links to sites that publish podcasts or videos on topics related to intercultural dialogue.
-A few examples are shown below – please add others, with links to web sites.
+A few examples are shown below – please email suggestions for others, providing links to web sites.

 Newton, T. (2011).
 Embracing otherness, embracing myself.
 July 2011, TEDGlobal2011.

 Migration Matters (Germany) produces “bite-sized video courses” on migration topics.